google/google-api-objectivec-client-for-rest/USING.md

 ### Converting a Query to an NSURLRequest

-A service object can convert a GTLRQuery to a plain NSMutableURLRequest with the service method `requestForQuery:`.
+A service object can convert a GTLRQuery to a plain NSMutableURLRequest with the service method `requestForQuery:completion:`.
 That may be useful for downloading media files, or for performing an API request without using the service’s `executeQuery:` method.